 Infosys’ Vishal Sikka Goes The Extra Mile For Zero Distance Project

-Just outside Infosys chief executive officer Vishal Sikka’s vishal_sikka_infosysoffice at the company’s headquarters in Bengaluru is a computer that is never switched off.
+Just outside Infosys chief executive officer Vishal Sikka’s office at the company’s headquarters in Bengaluru is a computer that is never switched off.
 It has a live web link that is on 24×7 and lets employees in Bengaluru talk to their counterparts in Palo Alto on matters both trivial and pressing.

 “The whole idea is to get Infosys employees to chat with each other whenever they want.
 No need to block calendars, no need to send emails.
 Cuts out the bureaucracy,” said an employee.